Arthur Toedtman Memorial Scholarship

 Kyle Ritenour

-My name is Kyle Ritenour and I am the recipient of the Arthur Toedman pest control scholarship.
-I work full time for Rapid Pest Solutions and I’ve been working there for about four years.
+My name is Kyle Ritenour, and I am the recipient of the Arthur Toedman pest control scholarship.
+I work full-time for Rapid Pest Solutions, and I’ve been working there for about four years.
 I plan on working here until I can retire.
-I’m going part time to college to finish out with a bachelor's degree in business administration.
-I used to take martial arts in my spare time.
-But since work, school and my normal life are so busy.
+I’m going part-time to college to finish out with a bachelor's degree in business administration.
+I used to do martial arts in my spare time.
+But since work, school, and my normal life are so busy.
 I don’t have time for any extracurricular activities.
-But, I do plan on going back to martial arts when I graduate from college.
+But I do plan on going back to martial arts when I graduate from college.

 CALEB SCHOPEN